hackerinheels/nativeMcpClientServer/README.md

 3. The MCP client will automatically start if `CLIENT_SCRIPT_PATH` is set.

-4. Interact with the system by sending messages like "get products" to the client.
+4. Interact with the system by sending messages like:
+   - "get products" to fetch product data
+   - "show analytics" or "get analytics for last week" to fetch analytics data

 ## Tool Servers